Physical therapy for tendonitis in Seattle, Washington State

 Is physical therapy covered by insurance?

-At Luna, we accept a variety of insurance plans and handle the benefits verification process seamlessly.
-Rest assured, your co-pay with Luna will consistently align with the specified amount in your insurance plan for a PT clinic visit.
-We gladly accept all major insurances and Medicare.
+With Luna, you have access to a wide array of insurance plans, and we handle the benefits verification on your behalf.
+Your co-pay at Luna will always match the exact co-pay outlined in your insurance plan for a PT clinic visit.
+We welcome all major insurances and Medicare.

 Is there a waiting list for new patients?

-Not at all—we're committed to ensuring a hassle-free start for patients embarking on their physical therapy journey.
-New patients are always accommodated, and for most, their first at-home physical therapy session can be scheduled within 48 hours of signing up.
-Our therapists are available from 6:30 am to 8:30 pm, seven days a week, providing the flexibility to cater to your schedule.
+No way!
+We're dedicated to making it convenient for patients to begin their physical therapy journey.
+New patients are always accommodated promptly, and in the majority of cases, their first at-home physical therapy session can be scheduled within just 48 hours of signing up.
+Our therapists maintain extended availability from 6:30 am to 8:30 pm, seven days a week.
 Check Availability.

 Who are Luna’s physical therapists?